 Portfolio

-A portfolio must be submitted to the Music Education office by week 10 of the semester in which you plan to graduate.
+A portfolio must be submitted to the Music Education office by week 10 of the semester in which students plan to graduate.

 Portfolio Requirements